-People with orthostatic hypotension feel dizzy when they stand up.
+People with orthostatic hypotension may feel dizzy when they stand up.
 The condition is often mild and lasts for just a few minutes after standing.
-Some people may faint (temporarily lose consciousness).
+Some people may faint, or lose consciousness.

 There are many causes for orthostatic hypotension.
 These include:

-- a drop in blood volume (hypovolemia) caused by certain drugs such as thiazide diuretics and loop diuretics
+- a drop in blood volume, called hypovolemia, caused by certain drugs such as thiazide diuretics and loop diuretics

 - heart conditions, such as a heart attack or valve disease